0xOmarAdel/movie-maze/README.md

 Run the following command to start the development server:
 `npm run dev`
 Open your browser and visit `http://localhost:3000` to access the app.

+To access the deployed version of the app, visit [Movies Web App](https://movie-maze-app.netlify.app).

 ## License